SAMP-IT/WorkInvigilator/README.md

-# 🎙️📸 Work Vigilator Chrome Extension
+# 🎙️📸 Work Invigilator Chrome Extension

 A comprehensive Chrome extension with user authentication that records audio from your laptop microphone and captures screenshots automatically, perfect for work monitoring and productivity tracking with role-based access control.

 ## Features

 ### 🎤 Audio Recording

 - 🎤 Record audio from your laptop microphone
 - ⏱️ Real-time recording timer
 - 💾 Save recordings locally in your browser